romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## withSchema

-Specifies the schema to be used as prefix of table name.
+Specifies the schema to be used as a prefix of a table name.

-Though this method can be used to set the schema right when building query, it's better to specify schema when calling `db(table, () => columns, { schema: string })`
+Though this method can be used to set the schema right when building the query, it's better to specify schema when calling `db(table, () => columns, { schema: string })`

 ```ts
 Table.withSchema('customSchema').select('id')
 ```

-Resulting sql:
+Resulting SQL:

 ```sql
 SELECT "user"."id" FROM "customSchema"."user"